stormchaserroleplaying/SCRPGLite/Attributes/index.md

 | 20    | +5 |

 ## Stamina
+**Stamina** represent a combination of physical and mental durability, the will to live and luck.
 You start your career with an amount of Stamina equal to your Constitution score.

 ## Mana
+**Mana** is the raw energy of the supernatural force that permeates the universe.
 If you have a talent that allows you to cast spells, then you have an amount of Mana equal to your spellcasting attribute modifier.